SONY Bravia 43" 4K Smart TV

 krister at hallergard dot com

-So the old TV conked out, after 9½ years of good service.
+So the old TV conked out in march 2017, after 9½ years of good service.
 It has not felt outdated, as it was top of the range in 2007.
 Now we bought a SONY Bravia Smart 4K Ultra HD HDR 43" LED TV

 (KD43XD8088BU - a 2016 model) for £649.
 The old one cost £950 at the time.